Building Multi-Step AI Agents with LangGraph

 Structured Output Validation

-Beyond flaky API failures, one of the most common failure modes is an LLM returning text that doesn’t fit the expected JSON shape.
-Catch this at the node boundary before bad output flows downstream:
+Another common failure: an LLM returns text that doesn’t fit the expected JSON shape.
+Catch it at the node boundary, before bad output flows downstream:

 from pydantic import BaseModel, ValidationError